ashutoshagg/coin-gecko-assignment/README.md

 ### `npm run start`

-Runs the app in the development mode.\
+Runs the app in the development mode.

 ### `npm run start:prod`

-Runs the app in the production mode.\
+Runs the app in the production mode.

 ### `npm run test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Added Snapshots for components AppTopBar and Text

 ### `npm run build`